Non-Commissioned Member | Full Time, Part Time

 Cooks may be offered the opportunity to develop specialized skills through formal courses and on-the-job training.
 Specialty courses include:

-If you already have a college diploma or certificate in food services or culinary arts, the Forces will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.
-Basic training and military occupation training is required before being assigned.
+The ideal candidate already have a college diploma or certificate in food services or culinary arts, the Forces will decide if your academic program matches the training criteria for this job and may place you directly into the required on-the-job training program following basic training.

 Non-Commissioned Member Subsidized Training and Education Plan(NCM STEP)